-For information about computer-related events held by the Library please see our Technology Classes page
+For information about computer-related events held by the Library please see our Technology Classes page.

-Online courses and resources.
+Online courses and resources include:

 An Australian Government initiative, Be Connected provides access to a range of free self-paced tutorials to help you learn more about technology in your own time, at your own pace.
-We provide a number of BeConnected Courses during the year - (see our Technology Classes webpage) but you are able to participate online at any time.
+We provide a number of BeConnected Courses during the year - (see our Online Classes webpage) but you are able to participate online at any time.

 - The absolute basics, such as what is a computer, laptop, tablet, smartphone, and the Internet;

 - Getting to know your device and learning how to use a keyboard, mouse, touchscreen, and computer;